Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Memory in RL

 \item \textbf{Procedural Memory} -- a type of agent memory when an agent transfers its skills across multiple environments or multiple episodes within a single environment:

 \end{enumerate} \end{definition}

-Here, ``knowledge'' refers to observable information like facts, locations, and events.
-In contrast, ``skills'' are pre-learned policies that an agent can apply across various tasks.
-Thus, the Memory DM framework validates the agent's declarative memory, while the Meta-RL framework validates its procedural memory~(see~\autoref{fig:explicit_implicit}).
+In this formulation, \textit{knowledge} refers to observable, environment-specific information -- such as object locations or facts -- used within a single episode. \textit{Skills}, in contrast, are policies reused across tasks or trials.
+Accordingly, Memory DM primarily evaluates declarative memory, while Meta-RL settings test procedural memory (see~\autoref{fig:memory_classification}).

-In~\autoref{subsec:memory_in_rl}, we distinguished two classes of POMDPs: Memory DM, which requires declarative memory, and Meta-RL, which requires procedural memory.
-Within the Memory DM tasks, which are our primary focus, agent memory is categorized into long-term memory and short-term memory:
+Having distinguished declarative and procedural memory, we now examine the temporal structure of memory in the Memory DM framework, focusing on its division into short-term and long-term forms.